Friday, November 08, 2013

 The real problem isn’t this so much as that we’ve placed ourselves at the mercy of our thoughts, whether good or bad, and act impulsively or even unconsciously most of the time... it’s a problem of awareness and awakening, the rules be damned.
 We’re here to live, not to be managed or observed or judged.
 We don’t meditate in order to force ourselves to listen to the mini-fascist in our own minds...
 Or do we?
 ‘You kids behave, and watch those thoughts, they’ll get you into a world of trouble,’ we tell them out of the selfish and probably futile hope they won’t bother us while we’re up to our important adult business.
 Who tells them to release their grips on those hooks they’ve got sticking into them?
 Who tells them to jump over those walls they've had built around them or they built around themselves?
 Who helps them see the bigger and more meaningful connections between what they’ve got inside and what’s going on outside?
 Who tells them that real ethics have to come spontaneously out of an awakened goodness inside and not imposed by some dull authority outside?
 Dull authorities make us dull fellows who need to be told what we ought to find of interest instead of finding out on our own.

-Well, true, I hear you... just as bad are the fate-focussed people who think life is a computer game full of insurmountable obstacles and insist on living it like it is one, as if there were no question our aims are the only ones there are, but at the same time aims that will probably never be achieved, or at least not achieved enough.
+Well, true, I hear you... just as bad are the fate-focussed people who think life is a computer game full of insurmountable obstacles and insist on living it like it is one, as if there were no question our aims are the only ones there are.
+Those aims will probably never be achieved, or at least not achieved enough.
 This attitude itself is a big part of what gets in our way.
 We can’t stop and reflect, let alone admit that we’re on a fast flight to nowhere of significance.
 That’s why tantric logic is a life requirement, as crazy and radical as it may sometimes seem to some.

 No doubt I’ll be criticized for appending these dangerous ideas from Āryadeva, the tantric teacher of the 7th century or so, in a set of verses called Treatise on Mind Purification.
 It’s a book without an outline, moving from subject to subject kind of like our minds are always doing whether we notice or not.
 But these particular verses do share a common theme, if you can detect it.
 I’ll call it tantric logic to put a name to its many faces.
 As much as it might seem counter-intuitive, it’s a whole lot more important than going to those hundred places before you die.
 And just between friends, it isn’t about justifying the selfish actions of your cheating heart.
 Don’t even go that way.
 It’s in that direction that the bigger dangers lie.